• Skip to primary navigation

 7. Sauerkraut and Sandwiches

-Baked potatoes always taste better when sauerkraut is added to them.
-Top a baked potato with a little grated cheese, thyme, sour cream, diced tomatoes, and cold sauerkraut.
-Season with salt, pepper, and caraway.
+When the sauerkraut is added to baked potatoes, they always taste better.
+Serve a baked potato with grated cheese, herbs, sour cream, diced tomatoes, and chilled sauerkraut on top, and season with salt, pepper, and caraway seeds to taste.

 9. Sauerkraut and Sausages

-Kielbasa (or your favorite sausage) with sauerkraut is an easy family meal that can be grilled, cooked in a skillet, or baked in an oven.
-This simple recipe is in regular rotation throughout the summer!
+Kielbasa (or your favorite sausage) with sauerkraut is a quick family supper that can be grilled, skillet-cooked, or baked in the oven.
+This simple recipe will be on repeat throughout the summer!

-Try a traditional Austrian way, served with sauerkraut as a side with spicy sausages and fried potato slices.
+Try it in the traditional Austrian manner, with sauerkraut on the side, fiery sausages, and fried potato slices.

 10. Sauerkraut Grilled Cheese Sandwich

-Cheese and sauerkraut are as perfect as peanut butter and jelly.
-In my opinion!
-Whether you slap some cheese slices and white bread together or go all out with Gruyere and Pumpernickel, sauerkraut is sure to blow the roof off any grilled cheese sandwich.
-I saved the best for last because sauerkraut grilled cheese sandwiches are my favorite way to eat sauerkraut.
+Cheese and sauerkraut go together like peanut butter and jelly.
+That is my opinion!
+Sauerkraut is likely to blow the roof off any grilled cheese sandwich, whether you throw some cheese slices and white bread together or go all out with Gruyere and Pumpernickel.
+Because sauerkraut grilled cheese sandwiches are my favorite way to eat sauerkraut, I saved the best for last.

 sauerkraut and grilled cheese sandwich